Metric temporal logic

 Metric temporal logic (MTL) is a special case of temporal logic.
 It is an extension of temporal logic in which temporal operators are replaced by time-constrained versions like until, next, since and previous operators.
 It is a linear-time logic that assumes both the interleaving and fictitious-clock abstractions.
 It is defined over a point-based weakly monotonic integer-time semantics.

 MTL has been described as a prominent specification formalism for real-time systems.
 Full MTL over infinite timed words is undecidable.

 Syntax

-The full metric temporal logic is defined similarly to linear temporal logic, where a set of non-negative real number is added to temporal modal operators U and S. Formally, MTL is built up from:
+The full metric temporal logic is defined similarly to linear temporal logic, where a set of non-negative real numbers is added to temporal modal operators U and S. Formally, MTL is built up from: